smith288/homebridge-fordpass-api/README.md

 - `batteryName`: The name of the battery device.
 - `chargingSwitch`: Adds a button that can trigger automations when your EV begins charging.
 - `plugSwitch`: Adds a button that can trigger automations when your EV is plugged in.
-- `application_id`: Enter the application ID from the FordPass API Word Document when you requested access.
-- `client_id`: Enter the client ID from the FordPass API app when you requested access.
 - `client_secret`: Enter the client secret from the FordPass API app when you requested access.
 - `code`: Enter the code from the FordPass API app.